HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Full integration on all headless endpoints
+As explained in the [headless implementation section](#headless-implementation), only the atomic swap `get-my-signatures` endpoint was adapted to interact with the HSM.

+Adapting all endpoints to use the HSM would require more profound refactorings.
+For example, the `wallet/simple-send-tx` endpoint uses a complete abstraction from the Wallet Lib to make all the transaction information and sign within a single lib call.

+A discussion would be necessary to identify the best way to implement this: either through a refactor of the lib code itself, receiving the HSM information via optional parameters, or rethinking the implementation of these methods on the headless to avoid the simplifications offered by the lib.

 ## Optimizations on the *HSM Client*
 As mentioned on the [alternatives](#rationale-and-alternatives) section, many improvements could be implemented on the _HSM Client_, including:
 - Developing a full daemon application to run it